 Crossbows 101: Everything You Need to Know to Get Started

-Crossbows are used by recreational and competitive archers, as well as bowhunters.
-They offer precision aim for long-distance targets – an excellent feature for bowhunting – and are a fantastic way to have a little fun with archery.
+Crossbows are a popular choice for new and experienced bowhunters.
+They offer a short learning curve and precision accuracy – an excellent feature for bowhunting – and are a fantastic way to have a little fun with archery.
 Before bowhunting with a crossbow, check your local and state regulations regarding approved bowhunting equipment.
 Equipment specifications vary by state.

-You don’t have to fight zombies or be a legendary archer to appreciate crossbow archery.
-Anyone can shoot a crossbow, thanks to the discipline’s short learning curve.
-The crossbow’s unique design allows for great accuracy, which is important for bowhunting.
+The crossbow’s short learning curve and accuracy are thanks to its design.
 The bow part of a crossbow looks like a standard bow, only smaller and mounted horizontally.
 Like conventional bows, crossbows come in recurve and compound varieties.

 With a typical recurve or compound bow, the archer pulls the bowstring and holds it in place, either with their fingers or a release aid.
 A crossbow is different – the bowstring is locked and held in place by a mechanical latch rather than physical strength.
 This feature, called the cocked position, makes crossbows an excellent option for archers with injuries.
 Also, accuracy improves because you don’t have to struggle against the bow’s weight when aiming.

-Standard bows – like the ones Katniss shoots and those used in the Olympics – are held with one hand on the grip and one hand on the bowstring.
+Standard bows are held with one hand on the grip and one hand on the bowstring.
 Crossbows, on the other hand, are fired from a shouldered position.
 Both hands and the shoulder support the crossbow, giving you a steadier aim, whether in a treestand or ground blind.
+You can also use bipods, tripods and shooting sticks to get a rock steady aim.

-Crossbows can have a shooting rest and telescopic sight.
-A shooting rest, such as a shooting stick or a bi-pod, is a tool that holds a crossbow steady.
-A telescopic scope helps you take precision aim even at far-away targets.
+A telescopic scope can further improve your accuracy because it helps you take precision aim even at far-away targets.
 Enhanced aiming, of course, helps ensure proper shot placement, enabling you to take advantage of coveted shot opportunities while bowhunting.

 Anatomy of a Crossbow